rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 example injection into a muscle, may not induce good local immune responses in the airways, so may not prevent upper respiratory tract infection, viral shedding or transmission even if it protects the lung.
-This phenomenon has been seen in non-human primates studies [^3].
-The majority of vaccines currently under development administer the vaccine by the intramuscular route.
+This phenomenon has been seen in non-human primates studies.[^3] The majority of vaccines currently under development administer the vaccine by the intramuscular route.
 Phase III clinical trials currently underway use a reduction in COVID-19 disease in vaccine recipients as their